 From time to time, we may consider additional opportunities to acquire other products or technologies that may enhance our product platform or technology, expand the breadth of our markets or customer base, or advance our business strategies.
-In addition, we plan to exit our somatic tumor testing business, which may involve a divestiture of this business, and we may consider disposing other assets or businesses in the future.
+In addition, we plan to exit our reproductive and women's health testing business and our somatic tumor testing business, which may involve a divestiture of these businesses, and we may consider disposing other assets or businesses in the future.